heyLu/mu/README.md

     that I was already familar with it and have recently written a few smallish applications in it.

-    Alternative languages I've considered writing it in are Rust and Ocaml, but I'm not familar to use either of those while also figuring out how to write `mu` itself.
-Aside from that, the only reason would be to support access to the API from C via a FFI interface.
+    Alternative languages I've considered using are Rust and Ocaml, but I'm not familar to use either of those while also figuring out how to write `mu` itself.
+Aside from that, the main benefit would be to support access to the API from C via a FFI interface.